 Establishing your right to fair compensation requires proving that the healthcare professional failed to act in the way that a reasonably trained doctor or nurse would have under the circumstances.

-At Matzus Law LLC, our medical malpractice lawyers will thoroughly investigate and review your medical records and work closely with you throughout the entire process.
+At Matzus Law, LLC, a Pittsburgh baby brain injury lawyer will thoroughly investigate and review your medical records and work closely with you throughout the entire process.
 We also consult with medical experts in the field whose testimony can help us prove the basic elements of a medical malpractice claim, which include:

 Not every injury that happens during labor and delivery is caused by malpractice.
 In fact, most doctors and nurses take great provide in providing the highest possible quality care to their patients.
 However, when the healthcare provider makes an unreasonable mistake or misses something that a trained doctor should never miss, you should not have to suffer for their mistake.

 Medical malpractice cases are often highly complex.
 If your baby suffered a brain injury during or after birth, it’s important to find a lawyer who understands both the medical and legal aspects of your claim.
-At Matzus Law LLC, our lawyers provide unparalleled legal support for parents dealing with the difficulties of a baby brain injury.
+At Matzus Law, LLC, we provide unparalleled legal support for parents dealing with the difficulties of a baby brain injury.
 We understand the law and work with respected experts in the field to prove your claim.

 To learn more about how we can help you get the fair compensation you need if your baby suffered a brain injury, call or contact us online for a free case review.